Appendix A

 difficult terrain: Difficult terrain costs an additional 5 feet of movement to move out of.
 For details, see Difficult Terrain.

 difficulty value: The difficulty value of a check is the check result required to succeed.
 It can be abbreviated as “DV”.
-In general, attacks are rolled to beat defenses, and checks are rolled to beat a given difficulty value.

 disease: An affliction of the body, causing a steady deterioration over time.
+Diseases are not mechanically defined in Rise, though they still exist in the narrative of the world.

 elite: Elite monsters are much more dangerous than standard monsters.
-For details, see Elite Monsters.

 elite action: Elite monsters can take a special extra action every round called an elite action.
 Every elite monster has at least one special ability which requires an elite action to use.
-For details, see Elite Monsters.

-emanation: An emanation is a type of area that an ability can have (see ??).
+emanation: An emanation is a type of area that an ability can have (see Area Types).
 An emanation ability has effects within an area for the duration of the ability.
 It emanates from a specific creature or object, rather than a location.
 If that creature or object moves, the emanation moves with it.

 exotic weapon: A rare few weapons are considered exotic weapons.
 They are unusually difficult to wield, and even being proficient with the associated weapon group does not grant you the ability to use an exotic weapon.
 Some class abilities grant proficiency with exotic weapons.